apache/pekko-projection/docs/src/main/paradox/getting-started/setup-your-app.md

 @@@

 Define the persistence tags to be used in your project.
-Note that partitioned tags will be used later when @ref[running the projection in Akka Cluster](running-cluster.md).
+Note that partitioned tags will be used later when @ref[running the projection in Apache Pekko Cluster](running-cluster.md).
 Add `ShoppingCartTags` to your project:

 Scala